-The University is exempt from the payment of income taxes.
+The University, as a Public Funded Educational institution, is exempt from the payment of income taxes.

 2.8 Property, plant and equipment

 Property, Plant and Equipment are initially recognized at cost.
 The cost of an item of property, plant and equipment comprises the purchase price (including taxes and excluding discounts and rebates) and any costs directly attributable to bringing the asset to the location and condition necessary for it to operate as intended by management.
 For items of property, plant and equipment acquired through non-exchange transactions (e.g. donations), the cost shall be their fair value at the date of the acquisition.